Learn Alcohol Cravings in Recovery:...

 Peer Support Groups

-Support groups, like SMART Recovery or 12-Step groups, can help you connect with your peers.
-These programs offer fellowship, encouragement, and accountability as you move forward in recovery.
+Support groups, like SMART Recovery or 12-Step groups, can help you connect with your peers in the recovery space.
+These programs offer fellowship, encouragement, and accountability as you move forward in recovery, helping you to strengthen their resolve in their recovery.

 Lifestyle Changes for Long-Term Sobriety

-Positive lifestyle changes13 can set you up for long-term sobriety.
-It’s important to create a daily routine that includes both self-care and fun activities.
-Maybe you used to have a drink every day at 6.
-You can take your mind off those memories by filling the same time slot with a new activity.
+Positive lifestyle changes can set you up for long-term sobriety.10 It’s important to create a daily routine that includes both self-care and fun activities.
+You can work to take your mind off old alcohol-related memories by filling your time with new activities.
 Focus on what you are doing, like having coffee with a friend, instead of what you’re not doing, like going to a bar.

 Recovery is a chance to build a life you love, sustainably.
-You can fill your time with activities you find meaningful, and ones that have immediate positive effects:
+You can engage in activities you find meaningful and ones that have immediate positive effects, such as:

 Relapse Prevention

 There will probably be times when you can curb alcohol cravings and times when you feel like you can’t.
-When you can recognize the warning signs of relapse,15 you’ll be able to get help more quickly:
+When you can recognize the warning signs of relapse, you can get help faster.3 Some of these signs include:3

 When this happens, you can reach out to people you trust.
 For example, you might call your therapist or your original treatment program.
-Certain programs can also help you stay sober after treatment:
+Certain programs can also help you stay sober after treatment, such as:

 Managing alcohol cravings is a vital part of maintaining sobriety.
 Connect with an alcohol rehab to get the support you need to meet your recovery goals.